BCHC staff with child and parent image

 • Friends Forever: How Parents Can Help Their Kids Make and Keep Good Friends by Fred Frankel

-• Social Skills Success for Students with Autism/ Aspergers: Helping Adolescents on the Spectrum Fit In by F Frankel, F & JJ Wood
+• Social Skills Success for Students with Autism/ Aspergers: Helping Adolescents on the Spectrum Fit in by F Frankel, F & JJ Wood

 • Friendships: The Aspie Way by Wendy Lawson